ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification-torch.md

     def forward(self, x):
         # fill in details here!

+# create model as an instance of InstrumentNet
 # model = ...
 ```
 :::

 ::: {.cell .markdown}

-Then create `model` as an instance of this class, and move `model` to the GPU device.
+Then, move `model` to the GPU device.

 :::